f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 Student count is a zero based array, so reserve 0- 5 for the lab leads/presenter and add 6 to the student count.

+Within the Google project ensure that the quotas for objects are set properly for the student and lab administrator count.
+VPC networks and subnetworks = (# Students + 6) * 3
+IAM Service account = (# Students + 6) * 2

+Verify the project quota levels in the console --> IAM & Admin --> Quotas

 Lab administrators should use a Terraform cloud workspace attached to the remote github repository so that this can be a shared responsibility with one singular TF state/lock file.
+This also makes the ramp up and ramp down for the event a lot easier.

+For students who show up without google accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
+Students should check that they can get to https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022 **Update for the project ID in use**

 Within the TF Cloud workspace, make sure that in the settings it is configured to use the foundations directory as the Working Directory.